GUOXINTONG/rejoin/README.md

     c> use \dt to make sure you have datasets in it.

-    d> open schema.sql, copy and paste to excute the sql sentences in postgres(your linux)
+    d> open schema.sql, copy and paste to excute the sql sentences in postgres(your linux) (* Those sql sentences should already been down, try to excute one of them too see if its exist)

     e> open fkindexes.sql, excute the sql sentences in postgres